reese-001/nireon_v4/docs/features/nireon_proto_engine_implementation_guide v.2.md

 NIREON V4 operates on two complementary execution planes:
 - **Mechanism Plane**: The existing MechanismGateway handles in-process components (Explorer, Catalyst, etc.) for static, trusted operations
-- **Proto Plane**: The new ProtoEngine introduces out-of-process execution for dynamic, declarative tasks requiring isolation and security boundaries
+- **Proto Plane**: The new ProtoEngine introduces out-of-process, sandboxed execution for dynamic, declarative tasks requiring high security and isolation

 This guide focuses on implementing the Proto Plane while maintaining clean integration with the existing Mechanism infrastructure.